 Once you’ve chosen your F/stop to take the shot look at the scale.
 If the arrow is pointing at 0 – perfect!
 This means the camera agrees you’ve chosen the best possible F/stop to get the most balanced exposure.

-Tip – It’s a little bit of trial and error as you’ll not always be shooting with full F/stops – sometimes it may be F/7.1 or F/3.5 for example.
+It’s a little bit trial and error as you’ll not always be shooting with full F/stops – sometimes it may be F/7.1 or F/3.5 for example.
 Either way, take note of the exposure scale and adjust the F/stop the right way to get the arrow back to 0.

 The DoF is determined by the F/stop.
 Smaller F/stop numbers give a shallow/narrow DoF.
 Larger F/stop numbers offer a wider/deeper DoF.

-You can change the DoF by switching F/stop numbers but will affect the brightness of the photo at the same time.
+You can change the DoF by switching F/stop numbers but will affect the photos brightness at the same time.

 Depth of Field is generally accepted as ⅓ in front and ⅔ behind the point of focus (but this changes with some lenses).
 If the area of focus around your subject was 5m (16.5ft) for example then 2m (6.6ft) would extend in front and 3m (9.9ft) behind it.

-There’s no real need to get bogged down in the maths of it during this photography tutorial – we’re creative people after all.
-Instead, if you need to work out the exact DoF download a DoF app to your phone to help you calculate based on your F/stop, focal length and distance to subject.
+There’s no real need to get bogged down in the maths of it – we’re creative people after all.
+Instead if you need to work out the exact DoF download a DoF app to your phone to help you calculate based on your F/stop, focal length and distance to subject.
 PhotoPills is a very popular iPhone app to help you do this, but others are available.

-- Each change in full F/stop represents a 100% (or doubling/halving) in an exposure.
+2. Each change in full F/stop represents a 100% (or doubling/halving) in exposure.

-- With every F/stop change, your DoF will alter.
+5. With every F/stop change your DoF will alter.
 Move the camera/subject’s distance to the background to affect DoF without changing the aperture size.